uiboy/location-dashboard/README.md

 The forecast data is being populated from a real API, (AccuWeather Forecast API) while the flight expense data is mocked in the view layer.

 The project overview explains the technical architecure of the project.
-It in intentionally production like.
+It is intentionally production like.
 For other choices, improvements and key considerations see the Key Considerations section.